RC-Lee/SiteGen/README.md

 # SiteGen

 ## About

 A basic Static Site Generator that converts .txt files to .html files.
 Current release 0.1 with the following features.

 ## Features

 - (Required) Allows the user to specify an input file or folder to be processed.
 - Allows the input to be a deep tree of files and folders, all .txt files are recursively parsed.
 - Parsed titles (if any) from input files.
 - Allows specification of a different output directory
 - Allows specification of a stylesheet through linking a stylesheet URL
 - Automatically generates an index.html file with relative links to each of the generated html files
 - Markdown support: header(1,2,3), link, bold text, italic text, inline code, horizontal rule
 - Config JSON file cotaining SSG options support

+## Development

+Please read `CONTRIBUTING.md`

 ## Tool options

 ```
   -v, --version                              Displays tool name and current version
   -i, --input <file or directory name>       Designate an input file or directory